 What to Ask a Door-to-Door Pest Control Salesperson

-"How long has your company been operating in this area?"
+1. "How long has your company been operating in this area?"

 A common practice in pest control is for a company to start servicing a new state or region, pour a lot of money and effort into acquiring contracts as quickly as possible, and then sell the business to a national company.
 Door-to-door sales is a popular tactic in this scheme, as it can lead to a lot of new customers in a short amount of time.
 Ask the salesperson if his or her company's owners have ever sold to a national company in the past.
 By asking a door-to-door pest control salesperson how long their company has been operating in your specific area, you can weed out johnny-come-latelys and know how committed the salesperson's company is to pest control near you.

-"Are you personally licensed to treat pests?
+2. "Are you personally licensed to treat pests?
 What is your Washington license number?"

-"Have you treated homes yourself as a technician, or are you only a salesperson?"
+3. "Have you treated homes yourself as a technician, or are you only a salesperson?"

-"Can you guarantee pests will never get back in?"
+4. "Can you guarantee pests will never get back in?"

 If a salesperson at your door tells you that they can guarantee no pest will re-enter your home after service, then they are lying to you.
 Pest control companies can guarantee their work for a period of time.
-But pests are wily and determined and may find their way back in if continuing service ends.
+But pests are wily and determined, and they may find their way back in if ongoing service ends.
 Additionally, getting rid of one pest won't necessarily stop a different type of pest from getting in.
 If anyone tells you they guarantee no pests will ever get back into your house, close the door.

-"If I want to, can I cancel at any time?"
+5. "If I want to, can I cancel at any time?"

 Eastside Exterminators does not use contracts – customers may cancel service at any time.
-A door-to-door salesperson should be able to promise the same level of freedom, so you should not be tied to a long-term contract for any pest control service.
+A door-to-door pest control salesperson should be able to promise the same level of freedom, so you should not be tied to a long-term contract for any pest control service.

-"Can you put everything we've talked about in writing?"
+7. "Can you put everything we've talked about in writing?"